 The other games to play on Zoom we tested

-In the game, between four and ten players roam around a space ship as crewmates, completing tasks to keep the ship in good working order and to ultimately win the game.
+In the game players roam around a space ship as crewmates, completing tasks to keep the ship in good working order and to ultimately win the game.

 But there’s a twist – one player is secretly not a crewmate at all but an impostor, whose sole purpose is to sabotage the ship and kill everyone on board.